 More than half of the world’s population has access to the Internet.
 As revealed by answers to the question How Much Time Do People Spend on Social Media?, the average Internet user spends more than two hours a day on social media: reading or creating content for others to read.
 Facebook, Twitter, WeChat and Instagram each have more than a billion users.
-With this size of audience, it is not surprising that advertisers of goods and services are interested in gaining access to people who might become customers – and Internet social media companies are funded by advertising revenue.
+With this size of audience, it is not surprising that advertisers of goods and services are interested in gaining access to people who might become customers – and the technology platforms are funded by advertising revenue.

-Social media sites on the Internet have become an increasingly important source of news for many people.
+Internet social media have become an increasingly important source of news for many people.
 For example, a Pew Research survey, News Use Across Social Media Platforms 2016, found that “A majority of U.S. adults – 62% – get news on social media, and 18% do so often”.
 This pattern is a cause for concern, because it is largely unattributable and cannot be held to account; The Economist asked “Do social media threaten democracy?” and argued that they are “spreading untruth and outrage, corroding voters’ judgment and aggravating partisanship”.

 Although falsehoods have always been used in politics, ‘fake news’ is a new term; a BBC article, The (almost) complete history of ‘fake news’, credited Buzzfeed with coining the expression after investigating stories coming from a “town in Macedonia called Veles” in 2016 – where people were making money from them.
 The term ‘click bait’ is used to describe messages which are so incendiary that people eagerly pass them to all their contacts.
 Since Facebook carries advertising, which pays more on sites which receive a lot of clicks, it has a financial incentive to create fake news.